 Rakis are sunk.

 Next morning, at 5am, there is a hammering on our front door.

 It’s Manolis.
 I pear out into the darkness, his almost-black face beams a smile back.

-Before I really know what’s happening I’m bundled into the back of an old military coach with a collection of Greek faces and beards staring up at me.
+Before we really know what’s happening R. and I are bundled into the back of an old military coach with a collection of Greek faces and beards staring up at me.

 We’re driven out of Rethymno – on the very north coast – down through the island towards the south.

 As the light outside starts to strengthen, I can see the pale-pink mountains of the centre of Crete surrounding us.
 The ravines, a cemetery of huge boulders.
 Rocks scarred through a million years of wind and rain and heat.